francoisstock/PCBS_project/README.md

 The aim of this project was to create a psychophysics experiment implementing a task using the Adaptation-induced-blindness illusion (Motoyoshi et Hayakawa, 2010).

-The experiment is separated in two parts: adaptation and target presentation.
+The experiment is separated in two parts: a facilitation period and then target presentation.
 The participants must indicate using a keypress if they perceive the target.
 Reaction time after target presentation is recorded.
 PsychoPy is used to expose the stimuli.

-First the participants are presented with adaptors i.e. eight drifting Gabors on an imaginary circle.
-Second, they are then presented with the target, a single Gabor whose contrast increases gradually to maximal value and then decreases gradually again to 0.
-The targets are either horizontal or vertical, and the hypothesis is that only the former will be perceived (Apthorp et al, 2017).
+First, the participants are presented with adaptors i.e. eight drifting Gabor patches on an imaginary circle.
+Second, they are presented with the target, a single Gabor patch whose contrast increases gradually to maximal value and then decreases gradually again to 0.
+The targets are either horizontal or vertical, and the hypothesis is that only the former will be perceived consciously (Apthorp et al, 2017).

 Table of Contents

  * Adaptation-induced-blindness experiment
     * Dialog box
-    * General parameters and text file for output
+    * General parameters and output file
     * TrialHandler
     * Stimuli and instructions
     * Experiment